rhayman/ephysiopy/docs/api/ephysiopy/common/utils/index.rst

 .. py:function:: blur_image(im, n, ny = 0, ftype = 'boxcar', **kwargs)

-   Smooths a 2D image by convolving with a filter.
+   Smooths all the binned_data in an instance of BinnedData by convolving with a filter.

    :param im: Contains the array to smooth.
    :type im: BinnedData